About the Powell Archives

 The Lewis F. Powell Jr. Archives comprises the Papers of Lewis F. Powell Jr., other manuscript collections held by the law library, the rare book collection, and the archives of the School of Law.
 With the extensive and and unique documentation of the life of this school's most distinguished alumnus as its centerpiece, the Powell Archives welcomes researchers from across the United States and from the international research community.
 Washington and Lee faculty and students are especially encouraged to use these resources.

 The Lewis F. Powell Jr. Archives is located in Sydney Lewis Hall, the home of the Washington and Lee University School of Law, in historic Lexington, Virginia.
-The archives is currently open to researchers by appointment only.
-Due to restrictions put in place to protect the health and safety of our community, physical access to the archives is limited to current W&L faculty, staff, and students.
-Virtual meetings may be requested for researchers outside of the W&L community.
+The archives is open to researchers by appointment.
+As this area is staffed by one archivist, researchers are encouraged to contact the archives will in advance of an anticipated visit.
 When possible, the archivist will digitize materials on request for both W&L and remote researchers in accordance with existing policies and procedures.

 Getting to the Archives